Nimbleway/challenge/CHALLENGE.md

 ## Rules

+1. The input will be a URL string.
+The output should be a list of URLs leading to the entities that are the subjects of the page.
 1. For simplicity, you don't have to scan more than 3 pages if more than 3 are present.
 1. Only pagination where the pages are explicitly enumerated is relevant to the challenge.
 Infinite scrolling pages are out of scope.
 1. Using Nimble's Web API is **optional**, but very recommended to avoid being blocked by anti-bots, and to get rendered pages.